Battle Squadron

-Battle Squadron is a one or two player vertically scrolling shooter released in 1989 for the Amiga.
+Battle Squadron is a vertically scrolling shooter developed by Cope-Com and published in 1989 by Innerprise Software for the Amiga.
 It is a sequel to Hybris.
-A version for the Mega Drive was released in 1990.
-The game was later ported to iOS devices (2011), Android (2012) and in 2013 also to AmigaOS 4, Windows, OS X and MorphOS.
+Electronic Arts released a version for the Mega Drive in 1990.
+Conversions were later published for iOS (2011), Android (2012), and in 2013, AmigaOS 4, Windows, OS X, and MorphOS.

 Plot

 Taking place many years in the future in another star system, a century long war is waging between the Earth Defense Fleet and the Barrax Empire.
 Two Earth Defense Commanders, Lori Bergin and Barry Mayers, were returning from a research and destroy mission regarding the latest Barrax technologies on planet Urania, when suddenly a Barrax cruiser materialized behind them, brought their ship in and took the commanders hostage on planet Terrainia.
 The player's mission is to rescue the Commanders and eliminate all Barrax threats in the process.